arpg/Documentation/Calibration/README.md

     $ convert -density 300 pattern.svg pattern.pdf

 Attach the sheet of paper to a planar, rigid and thick surface, such as a piece of foam board or balsa wood.
+If the balsa board is thin, you can glue it to a thicker board to avoid blending.
+Spray glue over a Gator Board are recommended.

 ## Calibrating a camera